Lucy Letby: Defence arguments

-Justice James Goss ruled that there was "a sufficient body of accepted expert medical opinion that administration of air into the venous system could cause air embolism which might be fatal".
+The defence submitted that there was no case to answer on the air‑embolism allegations, arguing that the prosecution's experts lacked sufficient clinical experience, that the research basis for air embolism was inconsistent, and that expert descriptions of the condition varied.
+Goss ruled that there was "a sufficient body of accepted medical opinion" to allow the allegation to be considered by the jury.

 Verdicts and sentencing

-Final verdicts were returned by the jury on 18 August 2023.
-Letby was found guilty of seven counts of murder of seven infants and seven counts of attempted murder of six further infants.
-Eleven of the convictions were by a 10-1 majority, while the verdicts relating to Child F, Child L and Child O were unanimous.
-She was found not guilty on two counts of attempted murder and the jury were unable to reach verdicts on six further attempted murder charges.
-The prosecuting barrister asked the court for 28 days to consider whether a retrial would be sought for these six counts.
+Final verdicts were delivered on 18 August 2023.
+Letby was found guilty of seven counts of murder and seven counts of attempted murder relating to six further infants.
+Eleven of the convictions were reached by a 10–1 majority, while the verdicts concerning Children F, L and O were unanimous.
+She was acquitted on two counts of attempted murder, and the jury was unable to reach verdicts on six additional attempted murder charges.
+The prosecution requested 28 days to consider whether to seek a retrial on those counts.